SMU-ATT-Center-for-Virtualization/PerfKitExplorer/README.md

          git submodule update --init

 1. Install the NPM packages for Gulp and dependencies, this will create a node_modules directory in the project.

          npm install

-1. Install Bower and the Bower packages for client-side dependencies, this will create a bower_components directory in the project.
+1. Install Bower and the Bower packages for client-side dependencies, this will create a bower_components directory in the project. (might need to use `sudo npm install`)

          npm install -g bower
          bower install